 - d.
-Necessary supplies and services.
+Supplies and services.
 Individuals may leave their residences to: - i.
 Obtain food, including delivery or carry-out services, beverages (alcoholic and non-alcoholic), and other grocery items. - ii.
 Obtain gasoline. - iii.
 Obtain supplies needed to work from home. - iv.
-Obtain commercially available personal protective equipment and supplies and materials necessary to make homemade personal protective equipment. - v.
+Obtain commercially available personal protective equipment and supplies and materials necessary to make homemade source control items such as face masks. - v.
 Obtain products needed to maintain the safety, sanitation, and essential operation of homes and residences, businesses, and personally owned vehicles, including automobiles and bicycles. - vi.
-Visit and use the services of laundromats and dry cleaners. - e.
+Visit and use the services of laundromats and dry cleaners. - vii.
+Pick up retail products from establishments offering curbside pickup services. - e.
 Essential intrastate and interstate travel.
 Minnesotans are encouraged to stay close to home and are strongly discouraged from engaging in unnecessary travel.
 Individuals may travel to exempted activities and may travel to return to a home or place of residence.
 Individuals may also travel into and out of Minnesota. - f.
 Care of others.
 Individuals may care for a family member, friend, or pet in another household, and may transport family members, friends, or pets as allowed by this Executive Order, including the transport of children pursuant to existing parenting time schedules or other visitation schedules pertaining to a child in need of protective services (CHIPS) proceeding. - g.
 Displacement.
 Individuals without a home are exempt from the restrictions in this Executive Order, and they may move between emergency shelters, dropin centers, and encampments.
-Encampments should not be subject to sweeps or disbandment by state or local governments, as such sweeps or disbandment increase the potential risk and spread of COVID-19. - h.
-Moving or relocation.
-Individuals are permitted to move to a new home or place of residence, provided they follow MDH Guidelines to the maximum extent possible. - i.
-Voting.
-Individuals are permitted and encouraged to vote in all state and local elections.
-Voters are also encouraged to vote by absentee by mail where feasible.
+Encampments, including both new and existing encampments, should not be subject to sweeps or disbandment by state or local governments, as such sweeps or disbandment increase the potential risk and spread of COVID-19. - i.
+Law enforcement is not prohibited from addressing trespassing or exigent circumstances (i.e., those requiring immediate action to protect life, prevent injury, or preserve evidence) that occur within